code-differently/code-differently-24-q4/lesson_15/README.md

 ### Unit Testing

 For the code in the Lesson 15 app, you will write tests in the [unit tests project][unit-tests-link].
-You must write *at least* 5 tests for each of the `Employee` and `EmployeeManager` classes (10 tests minimum).
-Each class must have it's own corresponding test file.
+You must achieve a code coverage of 90% or more.
+The coverage report can be viewed at [./tdd/tdd_app/build/reports/jacoco/test/html/index.html][coverage-report] after running `./gradlew check` or `./gradlew jacocoTestReport`.

 In addition to writing unit tests, you will need to implement a new method on the `Employee` class called `getDetails` that returns a string describing the employee using the Test-Driven Development methodology.

+[coverage-report]: ./tdd/tdd_app/build/reports/jacoco/test/html/index.html
 [unit-tests-link]: ./tdd/tdd_app/src/test/java/com/codedifferently/lesson15/